-When MCCO is less than n and memory wait is required, the following memory operations data will appear twice per microword trace (n is the memory type specification 3, 4, or 5, see section 6.4.2).
+When MCCO = 2 the following memory operations data will appear twice per microword trace.
 The first set is an intermediate value while the second set represents the values at the end of the memory operation.

 Memory Condition Code

 MCCO = 0 Idle